Human rights in North Korea: Public executions

-North Korea resumed public executions in October 2007 - such executions had declined in number in the years following 2000 amidst international criticism.
+According to the US State Department, North Korea resumed public executions in October 2007 - such executions had declined in number in the years following 2000 amidst international criticism.
 Prominent executed criminals include officials convicted of drug trafficking and embezzlement.
 Reports also tell of the executions - mostly by firing-squad - of common criminals convicted of crimes such as murder, robbery, rape, drug dealing, smuggling, piracy and vandalism.
 The country does not publicly release national crime statistics or reports on the levels of crimes.

-In October 2007 a firing-squad executed a South Pyongan province factory-chief (convicted of making international phone calls from 13 phones he installed in his factory basement) in front of a crowd of 150,000 people in a stadium, according to a report from a South Korean aid agency called Good Friends.
-Good Friends also reported that six were killed in the crush as spectators left.
+In October 2007 a firing-squad executed a South Pyongan province factory-chief (convicted of making international phone calls from 13 phones he installed in his factory basement) in front of a crowd of 150,000 people in a stadium.
 In another instance, 15 people were publicly executed in 2008 for crossing the border into China.

 In 2007 a UN General Assembly committee adopted a draft resolution, co-sponsored by more than 50 countries, expressing "very serious concern" at reports of widespread human rights violations in North Korea, including public executions.
 North Korea condemned the draft as inaccurate and biased, but it was still sent to the then 192-member General Assembly for a final vote.

-In 2011 two people were executed in front of 500 spectators for handling propaganda leaflets that had floated across the border from South Korea, apparently as part of a campaign by former North Korean leader Kim Jong-Il to tighten ideological control as he groomed his youngest son as the eventual successor.
+According to Radio Free Asia, in 2011 two people were executed in front of 500 spectators for handling propaganda leaflets that had floated across the border from South Korea, apparently as part of a campaign by former North Korean leader Kim Jong Il to tighten ideological control as he groomed his youngest son Kim Jong Un as the eventual successor.

 In June 2019 a Seoul-based human rights group, the Transitional Justice Working Group, claimed to have identified at least 323 sites in North Korea, where public executions took place.
-The group said the most common charges for execution ranged from "stealing copper and livestock" to "anti-state" activities and illegally crossing into the PRC.
+The group said the most common charges for execution ranged from "stealing copper and livestock" to "anti-state" activities and illegally crossing into China.